-- Means used to verify and validate measured values: There are three levels of internal review prior to uploading any submitted record into MSHA databases.
-First, MSHA district and headquarters offices run and review reports daily; second, MSHA's IT directorate performs data verification; and third, performance analysts monitor data quality and documents, then respond to, resolve, and correct performance data quality issues. - Sources for the data: The five-year rolling average powered haulage all-injury rate per 200,000 hours worked is dependent on accident/injury and employment data reported by mine operators.
+- Means used to verify and validate measured values: There are three levels of internal review prior to uploading any submitted record into MSHA databases: 1) MSHA district and headquarters offices run and review reports daily; MSHA's IT directorate performs data verification; and 3) performance analysts monitor data quality and documents, then respond to, resolve, and correct performance data quality issues. - Sources for the data: The five-year rolling average powered haulage all-injury rate per 200,000 hours worked is dependent on accident/injury and employment data reported by mine operators.
 MSHA computes this rate for the most recent 5-year period by applying the following calculation: [number of reportable powered haulage injuries] ÷ [reported mining hours] [200,000].
-30 CFR 50 (Part 50) requires mine operators to self-report an accident/injury within 10 days of incident and employment data quarterly.
+30 CFR 50 (Part 50) requires mine operators to report employment data quarterly and to self-report an accident/injury within 10 days of the incident.
 This information is stored in MSHA's Standardized Information System, a centralized database accessed through an application server for all authorized MSHA users to conduct transactions for data entry and data retrieval. - Level of accuracy required for the intended use of the data: The level of accuracy required for all accident/injury data is high.
 The data are reported to the public, and MSHA management uses the data to make strategic decisions.
-The data are vetted via multiple levels of internal review, encompassing legal and programmatic requirements, to ensure data accuracy. - Limitations to the data at the required level of accuracy: Since accident/injury and employment data are self-reported, underreporting of the data is possible.
-Underreporting of either accident/injury or employment data would impact accuracy because the factors are used to calculate the five-year rolling average powered haulage all-injury rate. - How the agency has compensated for such limitations, if needed, to reach the required level of accuracy: Mine inspectors are required to inspect underground mines four times, and surface operations two times per year.
+The data are vetted via multiple levels of internal review, encompassing legal and programmatic requirements, to ensure data accuracy. - Limitations to the data at the required level of accuracy: Since accident/injury and employment data are selfreported, underreporting of the data is possible.
+Underreporting of either accident/injury or employment data would impact accuracy because the factors are used to calculate the five-year rolling average powered haulage allinjury rate. - Compensation for limitations, if needed, to reach the required level of accuracy: Mine inspectors are required to inspect underground mines four times and surface operations two times per year.
 During these events, inspectors review records to ensure compliance with Part 50 reporting requirements.
 Failure to report can result in civil and/or criminal action.
 Furthermore, MSHA's Office of Injury and Employment Information performs regular data checks, flagging anomalies and following up with mine operators to make corrections.